x64x6a/ircbot/README.md

 #ircbot

-This is an IRC library for Python that abstracts away the lower level details of interacting with an IRC server.
-You can use this library to automate IRC tasks or create a bot.
-This library uses SSL by default.
+This Python library is designed to communicate with an IRC server using the IRC protocol.
+This library may be used to automate IRC problems or other tasks, such as creating a bot.
+The library connects using SSL by default.

-This project was created to learn more about IRC and the IRC protocol.
-However, it may be useful for creating an IRC bot that runs channel commands.
+It should be noted that this project was created to learn more about IRC and the IRC protocol, so it may not be entirely perfect in nature.
+However, it may be useful for understanding the IRC protocol or in creating an IRC bot that runs channel commands.

 Other Python IRC options :
 * [irc](https://pypi.python.org/pypi/irchttps://pypi.python.org/pypi/irc)
 * [twisted](https://pypi.python.org/pypi/Twisted)

+A simple example of using irc python library can be found [here](irc_example.py).
+It can be installed with `pip install irc`.

 ##Prerequisites